 The policy requires defendants to pay for “loss to [the] insured car caused by collision less any applicable deductibles.”
 The policy defines loss broadly: “direct and accidental loss of or damage to [the] insured car.”
 Defendants do not dispute that the policy definition of loss is broad enough to include diminished value.
 “Repair,” therefore, when viewed in the context of this policy, which contains a broad definition of loss, incorporates the concept of restoration of a vehicle’s preloss condition or, if the insurer cannot or will not restore the vehicle to that condition, payment for diminished value.

-In the "limits of liability" provision, the word "repair" appears in the same sentence as the phrase "of like kind and quality."
-Plaintiff contends that that phrase modifies both the word "repair" and the word "replace."
-Because the word "quality" in that phrase signifies value, plaintiff argues, "repair" must restore the automobile to the same quality or condition that existed before the accident.
+In the “limits of liability” provision, the word “repair” appears in the same sentence as the phrase “of like kind and quality.”
+Plaintiff contends that that phrase modifies both the word “repair” and the word “replace.”
+Because the word “quality” in that phrase signifies value, plaintiff argues, “repair” must restore the automobile to the same quality or condition that existed before the accident.
 Significantly, the provision at issue in Dunmire contained the same phrase.
-On the basis of Dunmire, we agree that the phrase "of like kind and quality" is another factor supporting our conclusion that defendants are obligated to restore the damaged vehicle or, if the vehicle cannot be restored, to compensate plaintiff accordingly.
+On the basis oí Dunmire, we agree that the phrase “of like kind and quality” is another factor supporting our conclusion that defendants are obligated to restore the damaged vehicle or, if the vehicle cannot be restored, to compensate plaintiff accordingly.

-We hold that "repair," as used in the policy at issue in this case, requires defendants to restore plaintiff's vehicle to its preloss physical condition.
-If defendants do not or cannot so restore plaintiff's vehicle, defendants must compensate plaintiff for the diminished value of the vehicle.
+We hold that “repair,” as used in the policy at issue in this case, requires defendants to restore plaintiffs vehicle to its preloss physical condition.
+If defendants do not or cannot so restore plaintiffs vehicle, defendants must compensate plaintiff for the diminished value of the vehicle.

-Defendants assert that plaintiff's claim, when reduced to its essence, would lead to an absurd result: if an insurer has restored a vehicle to its preloss condition, an insurer nevertheless is obligated to pay for diminished value that results from only stigma attached to that vehicle because the vehicle has been involved in a collision.
-Defendants argue that the supposed negative perception of prospective buyers regarding a repaired car's worth following a collision is not included in the policy's definition of "repair."
+Defendants assert that plaintiffs claim, when reduced to its essence, would lead to an absurd result: if an insurer has restored a vehicle to its preloss condition, an insurer nevertheless is obligated to pay for diminished value that results from only stigma attached to that vehicle because the vehicle has been involved in a collision.
+Defendants argue that the supposed negative perception of prospective buyers regarding a repaired car’s worth following a collision is not included in the policy’s definition of “repair.”

 In this case, plaintiff does not claim damages for stigma, as defendants describe that concept above.
 Plaintiff submitted an affidavit in opposition to defendants’ summary judgment motion that stated that he was “not satisfied that [his] vehicle had been repaired with like kind and quality parts, and was not restored to its preloss condition.
 The vehicle had a number of problems that did not exist before.”
 Plaintiff also submitted two expert affidavits describing the inability of body shops to restore preloss physical condition in certain circumstances.
 Because this case involved a genuine dispute about whether defendants had restored the vehicle to its preloss condition, we need not decide whether the policy requires payment for a claim based solely on “stigma.”

-The trial court granted summary judgment to defendants because it concluded that a vehicle is "repaired," within the meaning of the policy, when the insurer restores it to a sound condition after damage.
-That premise permitted the trial court to disregard plaintiff's factual contentions that, despite defendants' repair efforts, the vehicle still was damaged and had not been restored to its preloss condition.
-However, that approach alters the interpretation of the policy term "repair" that this court has followed consistently since Dunmire.
+The trial court granted summary judgment to defendants because it concluded that a vehicle is “repaired,” within the meaning of the policy, when the insurer restores it to a sound condition after damage.
+That premise permitted the trial court to disregard plaintiffs factual contentions that, despite defendants’ repair efforts, the vehicle still was damaged and had not been restored to its preloss condition.
+However, that approach alters the interpretation of the policy term “repair” that this court has followed consistently since Dunmire.

-The trial court erred by granting summary judgment to defendants.
-Summary judgment is appropriate only when there is no genuine issue of material fact and when the moving party is entitled to judgment as a matter of law.
-ORCP 47 C. Based on the affidavits submitted by plaintiff, a genuine issue of material fact exists as to whether defendants' attempt to repair plaintiff's vehicle restored the vehicle to its preloss condition.
-If it did not, then defendants' selection of the repair option under the policy has not *8 compensated plaintiff for the loss to his insured vehicle, and he remains entitled to either a genuine repair of the vehicle, as we have discussed, or compensation for the diminished value of the unrepaired vehicle.
-Summary judgment was therefore inappropriate.
+moving party is entitled to judgment as a matter of law.
+ORCP 47 C. Based on the affidavits submitted by plaintiff, a genuine issue of material fact exists as to whether defendants’ attempt to repair plaintiffs vehicle restored the vehicle to its preloss condition.
+If it did not, then defendants’ selection of the repair option under the policy has not

 The decision of the Court of Appeals is affirmed.
 The judgment of the circuit is reversed, and the case is remanded to the circuit court for further proceedings.